SkipRearm – and run Windows without activation for at least a year (or until Microsoft pulls the plug on the feature)

 - Once in Command Prompt, type slmgr -rearm.
 Now you can use this eight more times, giving you a total of 360 days of free Vista usage.

 This entry was posted on Thursday, March 15th, 2007 at 21:06 and is filed under In the News.
 You can follow any responses to this entry through the RSS 2.0 feed.
-Responses are currently closed, but you can trackback from your own site.
+Both comments and pings are currently closed.